- Change your address, pay renewal or reinstatement fee online.

 To learn to be an electrician, you need to begin as a trainee.
 An electrical trainee must have a trainee certificate and work under the supervision of a certified electrician.

-An Electrical Trainee must renew their certificate every 2 years until they pass the exam to become a journeyman or master or specialty electrician.
+An electrical trainee must renew their certificate every 2 years until they pass the exam to become a journey level or specialty electrician.

 Here's the process: